Solitaire

 Winning the Game

-sorted by suit from Ace to King.
-If you reach a point where no further moves can be made, the
+by suit from Ace to King.
+If you reach a point where no further moves can be made, the game is

 Popular Variations of Solitaire